 Our multi-FX plugin Movement is all about adding subtle variations to your sound, giving it new life and, dare we say it, movement.
 Just ask Ludwig Göransson, who used it on the soundtrack to Christopher Nolan’s mind-bending thriller Tenet.

 Ramin Djawadi: Westworld theme

-The simple piano, reversed elements from REV, and innovative orchestral techniques found on the Westworld theme takes the listeners on a journey through haunting textures.
+The simple piano, reversed elements from Rev, and innovative orchestral techniques found on the Westworld theme take the listeners on a journey through haunting textures.
 Watch Djawadi play the theme live on an intimate performance with an upright piano.